h8d13/KAES-ARCH/README.md

 - Timezone: Select your region in list.
 - NTP: Enabled

 > Personal preferences for reference.
 Use your prefered set-ups.
+Only real dependancy is Sddm and KDE-Plasma.

 Reboot **to hard disk.** (Make sure to switch in BIOS, or you install again?)